hapijs/hapi/API.md

       [`'cookie'` authentication scheme](https://github.com/hapijs/hapi-auth-cookie).
 - `domain` - the node domain object used to protect against exceptions thrown in extensions, handlers and [route prerequisites](#route-prerequisites).
 Can be used to manually bind callback functions otherwise bound to other domains.
+Set to `null` when the server `useDomains` options is `false`.
 - `headers` - the raw request headers (references `request.raw.headers`).
 - `id` - a unique request identifier (using the format '{now}:{connection.info.id}:{5 digits counter}').
 - `info` - request information: